jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 ---------------------------

 There are skeletal test classes with incomplete test methods for each of the node types.
-The method names should provide a good enough idea of what each method should be testing.
+The method names should provide an idea of what each method should be testing.
 Complete the unit tests and ensure the implemented node classes are working correctly.

 Part 3 --- Complete ``HuffmanNodeComparator``